SurlyMae/Kallaway-100-days-of-code/log.md

 **Today's Progress**: More work on the code assignment.

-**Thoughts:** Can't take it anymore.
-Have given it all the time I can.
+**Thoughts:** Have given it all the time I can - not pleased with the result but need to move on.

 **Link to work:** N/A